 The Paid Solution: Using a VPN

-The best way to access Gmail in China is through a VPN.
-If you are unsure about a decent VPN provider, check out our blog on The best VPN services for China.
+The best way to access Gmail in China is through a decent VPN provider.

 When you have decided to purchase a VPN, follow these steps to beat the Great Firewall (GFW) of China and gain access to Gmail.